Shared Components¶

 You call handle.destroy() |

 The React tree is unmounted.
-The target element remains in place. |
+The target element remains in place, and any owned body portals are removed. |

 You replace the target's contents (e.g. el.innerHTML = '') |